-Figure 5.26: Maps of net carbon changes under four Shared Socioeconomic Pathway (SSP) scenarios, as evaluated from nine CMIP6 Earth system models.
-Uncertainty is represented using the simple approach (see Cross-Chapter Box Atlas.1 for more information): No overlay indicates regions with high model agreement, where ≥80% of models agree with the ensemble mean on the sign of change; diagonal lines indicate regions with low model agreement, where <80% of models agree with the ensemble mean on the sign of change.
-On land, this is calculated as the time integral of NBP, for the ocean it is the time-integral of air-sea CO2 gas flux anomalies relative to the pre-industrial.
+Figure 5.26 | Maps of net carbon changes under four Shared Socio-economic Pathway (SSP) scenarios, as evaluated from nine CMIP6 Earth system models.
+Uncertainty is represented using the simple approach (see Cross-Chapter Box Atlas.1 for more information).
+No overlay indicates regions with high model agreement, where \geq 80% of models agree with the ensemble mean on the sign of change.
+Diagonal lines indicate regions with low model agreement, where <80% of models agree with the ensemble mean on the sign of change.
+On land, this is calculated as the time integral of net biome productivity (NBP), for the ocean it is the time-integral of air-sea carbon dioxide (CO2) gas flux anomalies relative to the pre-industrial.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

-Sausen, Klimaänderung 2.5 Change in carbon from 2015 to 2100 under SSP scenarios
+Change in carbon from 2015 to 2100 under SSP scenarios

-Statements in the Executive Summary Future Projections of Carbon Feedbacks on Climate Change (2) Increases in atmospheric CO2 lead to increases in land carbon storage through CO2 fertilization of photosynthesis and increased water use efficiency (high confidence).
+Increases in atmospheric CO2 lead to increases in land carbon storage through CO2 fertilization of photosynthesis and increased water use efficiency (high confidence).
 However, the overall change in land carbon also depends on land-use change and on the response of vegetation and soil to continued warming and changes in the water cycle, including increased droughts in some regions that will diminish the sink capacity.
 Climate change alone is expected to increase land carbon accumulation in the high latitudes (not including permafrost), but also to lead to a counteracting loss of land carbon in the tropics (medium confidence, Figure 5.25).
 More than half of the latest CMIP6 ESMs include nutrient limitations on the carbon cycle, but these models still project increasing tropical land carbon (medium confidence) and increasing global land carbon (high confidence) through the 21st century. {5.4.1, 5.4.3, 5.4.5; Figure 5.27; Cross-Chapter Box 5.1}